etiennebriand/etiennebriand.github.io/content/teaching/ECON695F/_index.md

 **Lecture 6: Aiyagari Model**

 **Midterm Exam**
-<small>The exam will be held on March 10<sup>th</sup>, 2:45pm–4pm, and will cover Lectures 1–5, with a take-home part due next class.</small>
+<small>The exam will be held on March 10<sup>th</sup>, 2:45pm–4pm, and will cover Lectures 1–5.
+It will include a take-home part due next class.</small>

 **Lecture 7: Krussel-Smith Model**